Recent research has revealed evening primrose oil relieves eczema symptoms. More on that in a moment. But first let’s briefly go over what eczema is.

 After treatment, both patient and doctor assessments showed a highly significant improvement of EPO over placebo.
 EPO was shown to be strikingly effective with respect to improvement in itchiness.
 The researchers concluded that EPO is an effective treatment option for eczema.

-Based on these clinical studies, EPO appears to be a good treatment option for eczema sufferers.
+Based on these clinical studies, it appears evening primrose oil relieves eczema symptoms and would be a good treatment option for eczema sufferers.
 EPO is well tolerated and has minimal side effects.

 Dr. Jean-Jacques Dugoua, or Dr. JJ, as he is affectionately known, is a Doctor of Naturopathic Medicine (ND), the Director of the Liberty Clinic and a PhD candidate at the University of Toronto.
 He is also a researcher at Sick Kids Hospital (Toronto) and a published author.